logo Collaborating for Digital Health and Care in Europe

 EHTEL’s role

-BeWell’s early initiatives will be around mapping and anticipation of the digital (and “green”) future skills sets needed by the health systems/services workforce(s).
+BeWell’s early initiatives were around mapping and anticipation of the digital (and “green”) future skills sets needed by the health systems/services workforce(s).

 • Skills intelligence: